 Most importantly, you want to spend as little time as possible managing your credit card – you’re busy enough running your business.
 Although we can’t guarantee you’ll get all that, we do have a few suggestions on how to find a suitable credit card.

-What is the best business credit card for startups?
+How to choose the best business credit card for startups

 This will depend on the type of business you run and what you want to use your card for.
 If you think you might carry a balance on the card from time to time, you’ll want to look for a card that offers a competitive interest rate.